Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Another method for loosening rusted screws is by applying heat.
 Heat helps to expand the metal components, breaking the bond between the screw and the material it’s stuck in.
 Here’s how you can use heat to loosen a rusted screw:

-• Use a heat source, such as a blowtorch or heat gun, to apply heat directly to the rusted screw.
+• Use a heat source, such as a blowtorch or gun, to apply heat directly to the rusted screw.
 Be sure to keep the flame at a safe distance to avoid damaging the surrounding area.

 • Heat the screw for a few minutes, allowing the metal to expand.